 How to avoid a bad beach mistake?

-Where to stay on Koh Samui?
+Start with my recommendations for where to stay on Koh Samui (or, more broadly, where to stay in Thailand).
 As a great head-start, see all of your many choices – distilled in a beach-by-beach list.
 As for “which beach is best”?
 It’s nothing but personal preference.

 3. Over-enthusiastic shopping